DarKcyde0/Elden-Ring-AHK/README.md

 Scroll Right: Right arrow

-Back: Q
+Back: U (remaps to Q)

 Forward: R

-Side button: E
+Side button: I (remaps to E)

 Top forward (2ndary fwd?): Z

 Top back: X

-I recommend not blocking the keyboard keys around WASD because of the menu functions.
-You could do without ZXCV, but QERTYF are all needed.
+You can easily change the keys to your preference, my mapping provided to help work out how I use it.

 ## Will this get me banned???